hiphops-io/hiphops-io.github.io/docs/concepts.md

 If a task fails, the pipeline run is marked as failed and ends, regardless of the outcome of any other tasks.

-If at any point, a task completes and no pending tasks can be started, the pipeline run is marked as failed and ends.
+If at any point a task completes and no pending tasks can be started, the pipeline is marked as failed.

 ## Changes